dimagor/socraticswirlInstructor/README.md

     git clone https://github.com/kosukeimai/qss

 These courses are compatible for both swirl and socraticswirl.

-Here is a swirl and socraticswirl compatible lesson example  [CAUSALTY2](https://github.com/kosukeimai/qss-swirl/tree/master/CAUSALITY2), in which the udata is stored accordingly by initLesson.R:
+For people who are interested in making course compatible, CAUSALTY2 may be a good example where the data is stored accordingly by initLesson.R:

 ``` r
 # Code placed in this file fill be executed every time the